chrisjurich/gas-packer/README.md

 This is a toy project for a set of ideal gas molecules in a box.

 ## `TODO` list

-+ once `GasAtom` objects are set up, start calculating the distances between them to determine the force from an LJ potential
++ just set up the distance calculation with continuous boundaries.
+Next, add the energy calculations